Wolfgang Hoffmann

-Wolfgang Hoffmann (1900–1969) was an Austrian-American architect and designer active in the American modernism movement between 1926 and 1942.
+Wolfgang Hoffmann (October 21, 1900 – February 16, 1969) was an Austrian-American architect and designer active in the American modernism movement between 1926 and 1942.
 His reputation was overshadowed by that of his father, the architect and designer Josef Hoffmann, and ex-wife, Josefine Pola Weinbach Hoffmann, better known as Pola Stout.

 Early life and education

-Hoffmann was born in Klosterneuburg, near Vienna, Austria in 1900, the son of the architect, pedagogue and Wiener Werkstatte co-founder Joseph Hoffmann (1870–1956).
+Hoffmann was born in Klosterneuburg, near Vienna, Austria in 1900, the son of the architect, pedagogue and Wiener Werkstatte co-founder Josef Hoffmann.
 Following eight years at the Realschule, he spent another three years at a special architectural school.
 Graduating from the Kunstgewerbeschule (University of Applied Arts, Vienna), where he studied under Oskar Strnad and Josef Frank, he spent a year-and-a-half gaining practical experience in an architect's office before joining his father's firm for two years.

 Marriage and emigration to U.S.

 In 1925 the architect Joseph Urban, working in New York, wrote to Josef Hoffmann asking him to recommend an assistant.
-Hoffmann recommended his son Wolfgang, and Urban sent him a first-class passage ticket to join him in the US.
+Hoffmann recommended his son Wolfgang, and Urban sent him a first-class passage ticket to join him in the United States.

 While studying at the Kunstgewerbeschule Wolfgang met his father's student Pola Weinbach, who had come from Stryi to study in Vienna.
 Following Urban's invitation to America, Wolfgang and Pola were married in Vienna.
 Wolfgang converted his first class ticket to two steerage tickets, and the two set sail.
 The couple arrived in New York in December 1925.
+The Hoffmanns were among the immigrants who made significant contributions to the development of American modernism and the American Modern design aesthetic in the early 20th century.
+They were among those who established the American Union of Decorative Artists and Craftsmen (AUDAC), the most ambitious professional design group of the era.

 New York

-Hoffman worked for Urban for nine months, and then set up his own design firm with an office on Madison Avenue in Manhattan.
-Throughout the late 1920s and early 1930s the Hoffmans created "contemporary interiors and industrial designs" for stores, theaters and private residences.
-Their custom furniture appeared in the February 1929 issue of House & Garden (magazine) credited to Urban and "Pola Hoffmann, Inc.", although Pola was the textile designer of the team.
+The Hoffmanns worked for Urban for nine months, and then set up their own design firm with an office on Madison Avenue in Manhattan.
+They created design for stores, theaters and private residences throughout the late 1920s and early 1930s.
+Their custom furniture appeared in the February 1929 issue of House & Garden magazine.